French activists protest against Amazon in Black Friday backlash

-PARIS (Reuters) - Activists staged protests against online retailer Amazon (AMZN.O) around France on Friday, denouncing the rampant consumerism typified by the annual Black Friday shopping frenzy.
+PARIS, Nov 29 (Reuters) - Activists staged protests against online retailer Amazon around France on Friday, denouncing the rampant consumerism typified by the annual Black Friday shopping frenzy.

 French companies have embraced Black Friday, named for the sales held on the first Friday after the U.S. Thanksgiving holiday when retailers typically heavily discount their goods to spur business.
 However, there has been a backlash against the event driven in part by environmental concerns.